atomicform/metadata-research/KLAYTN_README.md

 $ npm install caver-js

-An API pair is required for The Blockchain API and Klaytn.
+An API pair is required for The Blockchain API and Klaytn (See 1Password > Developers > Klaytn: API Key)

 ```
 KLAYTN_KEY_ID=""